surveycto/timed-field-list/README.md

 | `likert` appearance | No |
 | `likert-min` appearance | No  |
 | `likert-mid` appearance | No |

-## How to use

-**To use this field plug-in as-is**, just download the [timed-field-list.fieldplugin.zip](https://github.com/surveycto/timed-field-list/raw/master/timed-field-list.fieldplugin.zip) file from this repo, and attach it to your form.

-**To use with the sample form:**

-1. Download the [sample form](extras/sample-form) from this repo and upload it to your SurveyCTO server.
-1. Download the [timed-field-list.fieldplugin.zip](https://github.com/surveycto/timed-field-list/raw/master/timed-field-list.fieldplugin.zip) file from this repo, and attach it to the sample form on your SurveyCTO server.
-1. Adjust the parameters as you see fit.

-## Parameters
-See the [wiki]() for details about all of the parameters and how to use them.

 ## More resources